Fantom-foundation/Tosca/rust/BUILD.md

 ### Optimization Workflow

 1. Identify a possible optimization opportunity by
-    - running the Go VM benchmarks and comparing in which cases `evmrs` is slower than the other interpreters
+    - running the Go VM benchmarks and comparing them, in cases where `evmrs` is slower than the other interpreters
+        ```sh
+        ./scripts/bench.sh performance
+        ```
     - running a profiler of you choice and identifying a bottleneck
 1. Add a feature in [Cargo.toml](Cargo.toml)
 1. Implement the optimization and put it behind this new feature